-If you want to keep more of your money come tax time, knowing which tax bracket you’re in is key.
+If you want to keep more of your money come tax time, knowing which tax bracket you’re in is critical.

-Your status and tax bracket affect more than just your tax bill in April.
-It can have significant implications for your student loans, as well.
-Knowing your federal income tax rate is essential to completing your taxes correctly and getting the deductions you deserve.
+Your status and tax bracket affect more than just your IRS bill in April.
+It can have significant implications for your student loans as well.
+And of course, knowing your federal income tax rate is essential to completing your taxes correctly and getting the deductions you deserve.

-Here’s everything you need to know about the federal income tax rates for filing your taxes in 2018.
+Here’s what you need to know about the federal income tax rates for filing your taxes in 2019.

 What are federal tax brackets?